 The council also voted Tuesday to stop stocking four streams in Sussex County that already have reproducing brook trout populations: Biers Kill, Roy Spring Brook, Shimers Brook and Tuttles Corner Brook.

-The proposed changes would amend the 2006-2007 Fish Code.
+2006-2007 Fish Code.
 The proposal next goes to the New Jersey Register.
 Anglers will then have 60 days to comment and a public hearing will be held.
 Such hearings are typically held in September.

 In December, the Division of Fish and Wildlife had proposed to discontinue stocking Lake Hopatcong in 2006, along with six other large lakes: Cranberry Lake and the Canistear Reservoir in Sussex County, Mountain Lake in Warren County, Spruce Run Reservoir in Hunterdon County, the Manasquan Reservoir in Monmouth County and Pompton Lake in Passaic County.